shunqiliu/Real-time-matting-recording-project/Readme.md

 ## Downloads
 .exe for Windows 10 x64 in release file.
 ### Installation
-Configure ffmpeg to PC.
+Download an Configure ffmpeg to PC from internet.

 Put "vasource" and "testresult" to D:\.

+Run vc_redist.x64.exe.

-Click .exe to startup program
+Click start.exe to startup program
 ### Operation guide
 Users need send the serial number in first interface to author to get access by email: 644602967@qq.com.
 #### Main Menue